rayanfam/rayanfam.github.io/_posts/2018-08-21-hypervisor-from-scratch-part-1.md

 Linux kernel manages faults like #GP and other exceptions and tries to avoid the kernel panic and keep the system up; thus, it's better to test something like a hypervisor or any CPU-related programs.
 In contrast, Windows never tries to manage any unexpected exception and shows a Blue Screen Of Death whenever an unexpected exception occurs; therefore, you might get lots of BSODs while testing your hypervisor.

-At last, I might (and will) make mistakes like wrong implementation or misinformation or forget about mentioning some essential explanations in these series.
-Because of that, I should say sorry in advance if I make any mistakes, and I'll be glad for every comment that tells me my mistakes in the technical information or misinformation.
+Considering the fact that I might (and will) make mistakes like misinformation, wrong implementation, or forget about mentioning some essential explanations in these series, I should say sorry in advance, and I'll be glad and open to every comment that tells me the mistakes in the technical details.
+You can use the comments below to notify me about these possible errors.

 That's enough.
 Let's get started!